Illustration representing green web design

-In our increasingly digital world, we often overlook the environmental impact of the websites we build and use every day.
+In our increasingly digital world, the importance of sustainable web design and low carbon websites cannot be overstated.
 Behind every click, scroll, and page load lies a complex chain of energy consumption that spans from server farms to the devices in our hands.
-Today, I want to explore the various ways websites consume energy and how seemingly small optimisation decisions can make a significant difference.
+Today, I want to explore how green web development practices and eco-friendly website design decisions can make a significant difference in creating energy-efficient websites.

 When we think about website energy usage, we need to consider three main areas of consumption: